Art

 10. Freedom of Speech (1943)

-The next installment of the Four Freedom series, Freedom of Speech, shows a blue-collar man in simple clothes, standing up to speak at a town hall meeting.
-Although a part of the working class, the man stands tall and confident even though he is surrounded by men of higher class.
+Where Freedom from Want focuses on private life, this work shifts to a public scene.
+A blue-collar man is shown in simple clothes, standing up to speak at a town hall meeting.
+Although part of the working class, he stands tall and confident even though he is surrounded by men of a higher class.

 11. Freedom of Worship (1943)